Biomanufacturing Harvest Optimization with Small Data

 We will study the effect of model risk on the harvesting decisions of the myopic policy by investigating how the so-called {\it harvest boundary}, which is given by

+is influenced by the parameters of the posterior predictive distributions.
+Recall that each posterior predictive distribution was t-distributed.
+To be able to generate some further insights in the remainder of this section, we use the normal approximations of these posterior predictive distributions (we later numerically investigate the effect of normal approximation for smaller than 30 data points, and find that the impact of this approximation on the performance of the myopic policy is negligible).
+When the posterior predictive distributions are normal, since the true growth rates also follow normal distribution, we can focus on the difference between the posterior predictive distribution parameters and their true counterparts to generate insights on the affect of this difference on the shape of the harvest boundary.
+We present Figure~\ref{fig:boundary} as an illustration.

-is influenced by the parameters of the posterior predictive distributions.} For this purpose, Figure~\ref{fig:boundary} plots the harvest boundary for various levels of model risk.
-To be specific, Figure~\ref{fig:boundary} considers a scaling factor $k$ that links each parameter to its true counterpart, and plots the harvest boundaries for some relevant values of $k$.
-For example, $k=1$ represents the case where each predictive-distribution parameter reduces to its true counterpart (e.g., ${\alpha}_{t}^{(p)}$, the mean of the predictive distribution of the protein growth rate, becomes equal to $\mu^{(p)}_c$, the true mean of the protein growth rate), and thus, the resulting decision boundary becomes equivalent to the decision boundary of the {myopic policy} under perfect information. {Recall from Corollary~\ref{theo:myopic_optimal} that the myopic policy is optimal under perfect information when certain conditions hold.
-In Figure~\ref{fig:boundary}, we know condition~\eqref{eq:sec4lem2} is satisfied and $\underline{p}$ from \eqref{eq:sec4lem1} is equal to $17.34$.
-Thus, for protein levels greater than $17.34$, Figure~\ref{fig:boundary} already gives an insight into how close the myopic policy is to the optimal policy under model risk.}
+Figure~\ref{fig:boundary} plots the harvest boundary for various levels of model risk.
+To be specific, Figure~\ref{fig:boundary} introduces a scaling factor $k$ that links each parameter to its true counterpart, and plots the harvest boundaries for some relevant values of $k$.
+For example, $k=1$ represents the case where each predictive-distribution parameter reduces to its true counterpart, e.g., ${\alpha}_{t}^{(p)}$, the mean of the predictive distribution of the protein growth rate, becomes equal to $\mu^{(p)}_c$, the true mean of the protein growth rate.
+Therefore, the resulting harvest boundary becomes equivalent to the harvest boundary of the myopic policy under perfect information.
+Recall from Proposition~\ref{prop: myopic_under_PI} that the myopic policy is optimal under perfect information when certain conditions hold.
+For the illustrative example in Figure~\ref{fig:boundary}, we know $\underline{p}$ from \eqref{eq:sec4lem1} is equal to $17.34$, and condition~\eqref{eq:sec4lem2} is satisfied.
+Thus, for protein levels greater than $17.34$, Figure~\ref{fig:boundary} already gives an insight about how close the harvest boundary of the myopic policy under model risk is to the harvest boundary of the optimal policy under perfect information.